 To save a report, click on the report name field above the chart and type in a name.
 Then, click the Save button.
 The date range is also saved with the report.
 If a value such as yesterday, last week, or last month is selected then the report will dynamically update when viewed to always show data relative to the current date.
-If a custom date range with a specific start and end date is defined then the saved report will preserve the custom date range.
+If a custom date range with a specific start and end date are defined then the saved report will preserve the custom date range.

 Saved reports will appear in the left menu by default, and can be removed by de-starring the report by mousing over it in the menu.
 You can access a full list of all of your starred and un-starred reports by clicking the "Manage Reports" button at the bottom of the sidebar.

 Filtering enables you to only show results that match a specific criteria.
 For example, you may want to only report on a specific tag value or type of cloud service.

 To add a filter click on the + button next to the Filter label.

 Reports can be filtered by both dimension (e.g., a tag) and metrics (e.g., CPU).
 Select either button to display filtering categories for either Dimensions or Metrics.

 Click on a filter to then define the filter criteria.

 The following criteria is available for all filters: